-Uses: They are good to eat raw (preferred) and cooked.
-Suitable for pickling, sandwiches, salads, braises, fried dishes, etc.
+Uses: They are good to eat raw (preferred), this is why you’ll often come across red onions in many recommendations for preparing salad meals.
+Red onions can be cooked.
+They’re also suitable for pickling, sandwiches, braises, fried dishes, etc.

 Like their name, white onion flesh and skin are both white.
 Their flavor is milder than yellow onions, so this onion variation is suitable for you if you are looking for a not-too-strong onion flavor.
 By soaking them in cold water, their flavor might mellow down with a hint of sweetness.

 Uses: They are good to eat raw and cooked (quick-cook).
 And white onions are popular in Latin and Central American cuisines.

 As the texture of these onions is soft, you probably want to store them in the fridge to extend their shelf lives.
 They are Sweet onions, Green Onions, and Spring Onions.